walshyc/milestone-project-2/README.md

 ## Features

 ### Existing Features
-- Facts about the stadium and city are disaplyed to the user
+- Facts about the stadium and city are displayed to the user
 - A full list of the fixtures that the city is due to hold during the tournament including the fixture date and round.
 - The user can select from 6 services (Food, Bars, Hotels, ATM's, Travel & Museums) to find information/location details on these local services.
 This includes key Bus, Train and Air transport links.
 - Countdown timer that displays the time left until the tournament starts.